LuckyDSh/WashCrash2D/README.md

 # WashCrash2D
-A game project with simple AI and interesting sound effects/n This project is still on development mode
+>> A game project with simple AI and interesting sound effects
+# This project is still on development mode